OffchainLabs/arbitrum-classic/docs/Glossary.md

 * Node: A particular point in the history of an Arbitrum Chain.
 A node corresponds to a sequence of assertions that have been made, and a verdict about whether each of those assertions was accepted.
 * Pending inbox: Holds a sequence of messages sent by clients to the contracts on an Arbitrum Chain.
 The pending inbox is managed by the on-chain EthBridge.
 Every message is timestamped with the Ethereum block number when it was put into the pending inbox.
 * Staker: A party who deposits a stake, in Eth, to vouch for a particular node in an Arbitrum Chain.
 A party who stakes on a false node can expect to lose their stake.
 An honest staker can recover their stake once the node they are staked on has been confirmed.
-* Validator: A program, run on some user's local computer, that keeps track of the state of an Arbitrum Chain.
+* Validator: A party who keeps track of the state of an Arbitrum Chain, and possibly acts to ensure the chain makes progress correctly.
 * Virtual Machine (VM): A program that "runs" on the Arbitrum chain, which tracks the states of all of the contracts on the chain and all of the Eth and tokens deposited into the chain.